Techgrounds-Cloud-9/cloud-9-Ephraim52/05_Security_1/Sec-04/Sec-04 Symmetri encryption.md

 TLS and SSL, both share similarities.

 For the last part of this exercise I transferred my excel sheet into an encrypted .zip file.
 The password being encrypted with a cipher and a slight hint in the .zip file name.

+After doing the Asymmetric exercise we used the same public key to encrypt and decrypt.
+We send a message in Caesar's cipher with a shift of 10 meaning that if I wrote A it would be K. We used the Caesar's cipher website to decrypt the cipher that was in the encrypted message.

+This was the message in Caesar's cipher XUBBE WYJKF, which when decrypted using the right cipher and key reads Hello Gitup.